Natural Therapies for Autism: A Functional Medicine Approach to Root Causes and Support

 Signs & Symptoms of Autism

-Autism presents differently for every person, but when support is needed, some of these signs may be more noticeable:
+Autism presents differently for every person — but when support is needed, these traits may become more noticeable.

 Social & Communication: